Terminal Phase of LifeTop

 1. Pain, suffering, and symptom management: The end of life can be associated with a considerable burden of physical symptoms.
 Every effort must be made by the patient’s physicians and care team to relieve these symptoms.

 1) Pain control should continue as initiated prior to transition into the terminal phase.
-Route of administration of medications should be changed from oral to subcutaneous (preferably) or IV when swallowing is not possible.
+The route of administration of medications should be changed from oral to subcutaneous (preferably) or IV (less preferred) when swallowing is not possible.
 Assessment of pain control should focus on the presence or absence of grimacing, calling out, or moaning as the patient becomes unable to communicate.

 2) Dyspnea should be managed with opioids (similar dosing to that used for pain management).
 Opioids reduce the sensation of work of breathing.
 In small doses that are titrated as needed to comfort, opioids have not been shown to cause respiratory depression or hasten death.
 Dyspnea that is resistant to opioids should be treated with a combination of opioids and benzodiazepines (eg, midazolam 0.5-2 mg subcutaneously or IV every 4 hours).

 3) Delirium at the end of life should be treated for comfort of the patient and family.
-Antipsychotics are the first-line therapy for terminal delirium (haloperidol 0.5-2 mg orally, subcutaneously, or IV every 8 hours; quetiapine 12.5-50 mg orally every 12 hours).
-Delirium resistant to antipsychotics or at high risk of causing harm should be treated with benzodiazepines for their sedating properties (eg, midazolam 0.5-2 mg subcutaneously or IV).
+Antipsychotics are the first-line therapy for terminal delirium (haloperidol 0.5-2 mg orally or subcutaneously every 4-8 hours; quetiapine 12.5-50 mg orally every 12 hours).
+Patients with delirium resistant to antipsychotic agents or at high risk of causing harm should be treated with benzodiazepines for their sedating properties (eg, midazolam 0.5-2 mg subcutaneously).

 4) Fever can be treated with acetaminophen (INN paracetamol) orally or rectally.